-Would require the Office of Planning and Research to, upon appropriation by the Legislature, establish the Unincorporated Area Annexation Incentive Program, authorizing the office to issue a grant to a city for the purpose of funding infrastructure projects related to the proposed or completed annexation of a substantially surrounded unincorporated area, as defined, subject to approval by the Director of State Planning after the city submits an application containing specified information.
+Current law requires the Office of Planning and Research to, among other things, accept and allocate or expend grants and gifts from any source, public or private, for the purpose of state planning and undertake other planning and coordinating activities, as specified, and encourage the formation and proper functioning of, and provide planning assistance to, city, county, district, and regional planning agencies.
+This bill would require the office to, upon appropriation by the Legislature, establish the Unincorporated Area Annexation Incentive Program, authorizing the office to issue a grant to a city for the purpose of funding infrastructure projects related to the proposed or completed annexation of a substantially surrounded unincorporated area, as defined, subject to approval by the director after the city submits an application containing specified information.
 The bill would require the office to match, on a dollar-for-dollar basis, any dollar contribution a city makes toward a project funded by the program, subject to a maximum funding threshold as determined by the director.
-The bill would, by September 1, 2023, require the office to develop guidelines, and consult with various local representatives to prepare those guidelines, for purposes of implementing the program, and would provide that the guidelines are not subject to the rulemaking requirements of the Administrative Procedure Act.
 Attachments:

+SB 1449 - CALAFCO Letter of Support

+Position: Support

-SB 1449 - CALAFCO Letter of Support Position: Support Subject: Annexation Proceedings CALAFCO Comments: This is currently a spot bill.
+Subject: Annexation Proceedings

+CALAFCO Comments: This is currently a spot bill.
 According to the author's office, they are working on state funding to incentivize annexation of inhabited territory (when the VLF was taken away, so too was any financial incentive to annex inhabited territory).
 For many years bills have been run to reinstate funding, none of which have ever successfully passed.
 There is no other information available on this bill at this time.
 CALAFCO will continue conversations with the author's office as this is an important topic for LAFCos.
 (The bill will remain a P-3 until amended.)

 Amended 3/16/2022 to remove spot holder language, add definitions and other language tying to CKH, and add language more specific to a grant program.

 LAFCos added in to assist OPR develop the program guidelines.

 The CALAFCO letter of support can be found in the attachments section.

+3

-3 AB 897 (Mullin D) Office of Planning and Research: regional climate networks: regional climate adaptation and resilience action plans.
-Current Text: Amended: 7/14/2021 html pdf Introduced: 2/17/2021 Last Amended: 7/14/2021 Status: 8/27/2021-Failed Deadline pursuant to Rule 61(a)(12).
+AB 897 (Mullin D) Office of Planning and Research: regional climate networks: regional climate adaptation and resilience action plans.

+Current Text: Amended: 7/14/2021 html pdf

+Introduced: 2/17/2021

+Last Amended: 7/14/2021

+Status: 8/12/2022-Failed Deadline pursuant to Rule 61(b)(15).
 (Last location was APPR.

-SUSPENSE FILE on 8/16/2021)(May be acted upon Jan 2022) Desk Policy Fiscal Floor Desk Policy 2 year Floor Conf.
-Enrolled Vetoed Chaptered 1st H ouse 2nd House Conc.
-Linonea Velded Chaptered Summary:
+SUSPENSE FILE on 8/16/2021)

+Desk Policy Fiscal Floor Desk Policy Dead Floor Conf.
+Enrolled Vetoed Chaptered

+[ 1st H louse 2nd House Conc.
+Enrolled veloeu Chaptered

+Summary: